-PBS 67 of X — Introducing Bootstrap Drop-downs
+PBS 67 of X: Introducing Drop-downs (Bootstrap)

 In this instalment we’ll start a two-part look at the Bootstrap Drop-down component.
 This component can be used to add pretty drop-down menus to both web app UIs and website navigation bars.
 In this instalment we’ll look at the first of those uses, and then in the next instalment we’ll look at navigation bars in general, which we’ve not seen before, and then Drop-downs within navigation bars.